 Is your turf suffering this season?
-Does your commercial property have some dead spots, or could the entire lawn use a refresh?
+Does your commercial lawn have some dead spots, or is the entire property in need of a new turf installation?

 In worst-case scenarios, properties struck by severe weed or disease issues might need to be torn out and replanted from scratch.
-As you look ahead to prime turf seeding time in fall, you’re probably wondering: What’s the cost of installing new turf, anyway?
+As you look ahead to prime turf seeding time in fall, you’re probably wondering: What’s the cost of installing a new lawn or turf, anyway?

-Here’s a roundup of factors that impact new turf installation cost, and what you can expect to pay for various levels of seeding services your Northeast Ohio property might need this year.
+Here’s a roundup of factors that impact new turf installation cost, and what you can expect to pay for various levels of seeding services your property might need this year.

-Size also determines materials costs.
+Size also determines materials costs for lawn care.
 That’s why a quality landscape contractor will always measure your property before providing an estimate.
-(If not, how can you be sure the estimate is accurate and avoid surprises on the invoice?)
+(There's no other way to be sure the estimate is accurate and avoid surprises on the invoice.)

-It’s tough to nail down a cost per square foot for installing new turf because the condition of the grass also factors into pricing.
+It’s tough to nail down a cost per square foot for installing new lawn or turf because the condition of the grass also factors into pricing.
 (Read on, we’ll explain.)

-In extreme cases where a lawn has been completely neglected or suffered from weed or disease outbreak that was left untreated, your commercial property might need a brand-new turf installation.
-This is more involved and requires removing all turf (weeds and all), preparing soil and grading the land before re-seeding.
+- Brand-new installation: In extreme cases where your commercial property's lawn has been completely neglected or suffered through an untreated weed or disease outbreak, you may need a brand-new turf installation.
+This is a more involved process that requires removing all turf (weeds and all), preparing the soil, and grading the land before reseeding.

 Now you’re wondering, how much more does it cost to plant an entire property of new turf versus overseeding?
 Remember, overseeding is a routine process, and installing new turf is labor intensive.

 If your property is 10,000 square feet, aeration and overseeding will cost in the neighborhood of $400 to $500.
-(There are always variables that tip the price up or down.)
-If you renovate a lawn and install new turf on a 10,000 square-foot property, the cost could total $3,000 or more.
+(There are always variables that will increase or reduce the price.)
+If you completely refresh your lawn and install new turf on a 10,000-square-foot commercial property, that could cost $3,000 or more.

-No property manager wants to budget for installing new turf because it’s labor intensive and expensive, not to mention the property will be “under construction” and seed takes about six weeks to establish, and longer before the turf fills in and looks lush.
+No property manager wants to budget for installing new turf.
+It’s labor intensive and expensive, not to mention your property will be “under construction” for an extended period of time.
+Seed takes about six weeks to establish — and it will take longer before the turf fills in and looks lush.

-You don’t want to go there unless you have to.
-So be sure to provide turf with proper nutrients, irrigate appropriately and enlist a reputable commercial lawn care professional that can give you honest advice on how to best manage weeds, disease and other turf damage concerns.
+You don’t want to go that route unless you have to.
+So be sure to provide your lawn with proper nutrients, irrigate appropriately, and enlist a reputable commercial lawn care professional that can give you honest advice on how to best manage weeds, disease, and other turf damage concerns.

-Let’s talk about how you can make the most of your turf this season and plan ahead for potential repairs when the weather’s just right in the fall.
-Call us any time at 440.327.3030, or fill out this simple contact form and we’ll get in touch with you.
+Contact us today, and let’s talk about how you can make the most of your turf this season and plan ahead for potential repairs when the weather’s just right this fall.